tldr-pages/tldr/pages/common/go.md

 `go install`

-- Initialize a new module in the current directory
+- Initialize a new module in the current directory:

 `go mod init {{module name}}`